farshadth/telegram-bot/README.md

 * deleteState();
 * updateOrSaveState();

-Also the bot creates a file for each user which stores data that user sends in any step of conversations.
+Also, the bot creates a file for each user which stores data that the user sends in any step of conversations.

 To handle the data that is sent by user in conversation, you can use these methods: